Last updated on : 11 Jul, 2025

 The standard reference interval for PDW typically falls between 9.0% and 17.0% for adults.
 A PDW value below 9% signifies more uniform platelet size, which usually suggests normal platelet function.
 However, a PDW value above 17% indicates a greater variability in platelet size, which can be a sign of increased platelet activation.

 It’s important to note that elevated PDW values have been associated with several health concerns.
-Therefore, regular monitoring of PDW along with other platelet indices is important.
+Therefore, it is important to monitor PDW and other platelet indices regularly.

-As stated above, a high PDW, particularly values above 16.7%, can be an indication of several health concerns.
+A high PDW, particularly values above 16.7%, may indicate several health concerns.
 Here’s what an elevated PDW may suggest:

-Now that we understand what high PDW might indicate, let’s look at how one might manage it.
+Now that we understand what high PDW might indicate, let’s consider how one might manage it.

 The key to managing high PDW is identifying and addressing the underlying cause.
 Here are some strategies that doctors might recommend: